Introduction

 - Grass clippings, used thinly so they do not turn slimy

 You do not need anything fancy.
-Even a simple layer of compost around established plants can make a noticeable difference during a dry spell.
+Even a simple layer of compost around established plants can make a noticeable difference in a dry spell.

 Mulching helps by: